roypushpak/file-converter/README.md

+# File Converter

+A collection of Python utilities for converting between different file formats, featuring:
-# PDF to PNG Converter
+- PDF to PNG/JPEG/TIFF conversion
+- Images to PDF conversion

-A simple Python application to convert PDF files to PNG images with both command-line and graphical interfaces.
+With both command-line and graphical interfaces.

+## Features

+### PDF to Image Conversion
+- Convert PDFs to PNG, JPEG, or TIFF format
+- Adjustable DPI for high-quality output
+- Preview the first page before conversion
+- Command-line and GUI interfaces

+### Images to PDF Conversion
+- Combine multiple images into a single PDF
+- Support for JPG, PNG, BMP, TIFF, and GIF formats
+- Reorder and preview images before conversion
+- Simple and intuitive graphical interface

 ## Prerequisites